-Driver's license requirements for operating the Spyder roadster vary by location.
-Depending on local laws, you may need a motorcycle endorsement, three-wheeled vehicle endorsement, or just a standard automobile driver's license
+Driver's license requirements for operating this vehicle vary by location.
+Depending on local laws, you may need an automobile driver's license, a motorcycle's license, or a specific endorsement for a 3-wheel vehicle.

 Check with local authorities to make sure you have the proper license before operating the vehicle on public roads